jcs090218/UnityLua/README.md

 * No auto-completion and debugging tool.
 (Maybe in the future?)
 * You would have to do extra comilation every time you want to port a function from C# to Lua programming interface.
+* Unstable, easy to break.
+* Slower than C# in general.

 ## About ToLua